glhrmv/datalink/README.md

 # datalink

-> University project for FEUP, MIEIC (CAL).
+> University project for FEUP, MIEIC (RCOM).

-An asynchronous serial port (RS-232) data link protocol, accompanied by a simple application, showcasing the protocol's potential, that sends data packets complying with the protocol to transfer a file ([`pinguim.gif`](/pinguim.gif)).
+An asynchronous serial port (RS-232) data link protocol, accompanied by a simple application, showcasing the protocol's potential, that sends data frames complying with the protocol to transfer a file ([`pinguim.gif`](/pinguim.gif)).

 ## Usage